What it is, How Can it Affect Change & 10 Ways You Can Be a Conscious Consumer Yourself

-From food and clothing to consumer electronics and vehicles, purchasing the things we need and want has always been an inevitable part of our everyday lives.
+From food and clothing to consumer electronics and vehicles, purchasing some things some times is an inevitable part of our lives.
+While purchases may be well integrated in our day-to-day, mindless consumption doesn’t have to (and shouldn’t) be.

 But what are the implications of buying something?

 Its impact doesn’t stop at you spending money and using the product.
-There’s a whole process that takes a product from the raw material stage to being displayed on shelves, and not to mention what happens to it after it comes to the end of its useful life.
-Along with price and quality, consumers are increasingly concerned with the social impact of the products they buy from production to disposal.
+There’s a whole process that takes a product from the raw material stage to being displayed on shelves, and not to mention what happens to it after it comes to the end of its useful life (at least in its current form).

 Imagine your trips to the grocery store.
-When you peruse the aisles of seemingly endless food and drink, do you consider the impact of every item you add to your cart?
-Some consumers will ask themselves questions like: Where does this chicken breast come from?
+When you peruse the aisles of seemingly endless food, drink, and home products do you consider the impact of every item you add to your cart?
+Many of us focus first on cost, often by necessity.
+But, we may also consider, where does this chicken breast come from?
 How was this chicken raised?
 What kind of impact does poultry farming have on climate change?
-Other consumers may focus on whether or not an item is on sale.

-Some may even find themselves wondering about a product’s social impact and the best sales – these questions aren’t mutually exclusive!
+Yes, some find themselves wondering about a product’s social impact and the best sales—these questions aren’t mutually exclusive!

 What kinds of questions are you asking yourself when you go shopping?

-By now you probably have a pretty good idea of what conscious consumerism is, but to eliminate any doubt, here’s a quick definition: Conscious consumerism is driven by making purchase decisions that have a positive social, economic, environmental, and political impact.
+By now you probably have a pretty good idea of what conscious consumerism is, but to eliminate any doubt, here’s a quick definition: Conscious consumerism is when buying practices are driven by a commitment to making purchasing decisions that have positive social, economic, and environmental impact.